naghamnessim/reparcellation.ho/README.md

   <img src="docs/Example on Results (sub-MSC01)/step5_overlay.png" width="70%">
 </p>

 *Figure 3.
-Harvard–Oxford atlas projected to native EPI (overlay on mean EPI).*
+T1 overlaid on functional EPI to confirm registration (overlay on mean EPI).*

 <!-- 4) Motion parameters (if you want to show QC) -->
 <!-- Note: filename contains an apostrophe; see note below. -->